matt-gardner/pra/README.md

 # Desired improvements

+In rough order of priority.
+I will probably do the top two things in the relatively near future.
+The rest are kind of, "this would be nice, but I probably won't get to it any time soon".

 - Better experiment analysis.
 ExperimentScorer will currently only output a table with metrics over a whole dataset.
 It would be nice if it (or another piece of code) would also do significance testing, and output a table with individual relation results.